AScozzari/W3suitever1/replit.md

 # Overview

 W3 Suite is a multi-tenant enterprise platform for comprehensive business management, integrating CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules.
 It features a unique WindTre glassmorphism design and robust OAuth2/OIDC security with MFA.
 The platform utilizes PostgreSQL with Row Level Security (RLS) for stringent tenant isolation and includes a Brand Interface HQ system for centralized control and cross-tenant management.
-The project aims to deliver a scalable, secure, and complete solution for diverse business needs.
+The project aims to deliver a scalable, secure, and complete solution for diverse business needs with significant market potential by consolidating various business functionalities into a single, cohesive platform.

 # User Preferences